 The policy is intended to deal with serious or sensitive concerns about wrongdoings that are in the public interest - referred to as public interest disclosures.
-Your concern may be about members of staff, people who work directly for the Council, suppliers, or people who provide services to the public for us.
+Your concern may be about colleagues, people who work directly for the Council, suppliers, or people who provide services to the public for us.

 When you raise a concern under the whistleblowing policy it must be in the reasonable belief that it is in the public interest to do so.
-We may ask you to sign a declaration to ensure you understand this principle.
+Depending on the concern it is possible that other policies held by the Assurance Group will also be followed.